Rocky Hill, Connecticut: Education

-Rocky Hill Public Schools is the local school district.

 Rocky Hill High School has a student body of approximately 800 students.
 Albert D. Griswold Middle School enrolls about 600 students.
 Moser Intermediate School enrolls about 500 students.
 Stevens Elementary School enrolls about 500 students.
 West Hill Elementary School enrolls around 525 students.

+Government

+Rocky Hill is currently governed under the Council-Manager form of government.
+The Town Council is the legislative body for the Town of Rocky Hill, and eight members are elected to serve two year terms.
+The Mayor, elected separately, is a member and presiding official of the Council with the power to vote.